Brennall/HFH-SRD/Chapter05.md

 Spell Glyph: The caster can store a harmful spell to be triggered.
 Spells may include those that cause blindness, paralysis, and energy drain, or similar effects.
 The cleric must be of a high enough level to cast these spells.
 A saving throw of the appropriate category (based on the spell) is allowed to avoid the effects of this kind of glyph.

-### Growth of Animals	Range:	120’
+### Growth of Animals	Range:	120'

 Divine 3	Duration:	12 turns

 This spell causes an animal to grow to twice its normal size and eight times its normal weight.
 The affected creature will deal double normal damage with all physical attacks, and its existing natural Armor Class will increase by 2.
 The animal's carrying capacity is also doubled.
 Unfriendly animals may save versus Spells to resist this spell; normally, domesticated animals will not attempt to resist it, though they may become confused or panicked afterward (at the Judge's discretion).

 All equipment worn or carried by an animal is similarly enlarged by the spell, though this change has no effect on the magical properties of any such equipment.
-Any enlarged item that leaves the enlarged creature’s possession instantly returns to its normal size.
+Any enlarged item that leaves the enlarged creature's possession instantly returns to its normal size.

 The spell gives no means of command or influence over the enlarged animals.